ethan-gustafson/ruby-js-algorithms/README.md

 # ruby-js-algorithms

-# This is a place for me to continue working on Algorithms after the Flatiron School Software Engineering Bootcamp.
+This is just a place for me to work on Algorithms after the Flatiron School Software Engineering Bootcamp.

 # Here are the algorithms currently functional in this repo: